Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Detailed Procedure for Satellite Orbit Modeling

 In the equation above, $f(\mathbf{v})$ is the Maxwell-Boltzmann velocity distribution for the DM, \beq f(\mathbf{v}) = \left( \frac{3}{ 2\pi \sigma_{\rm v}^2} \right)^{3/2} e^{- 3 \mathbf{v}^2 /2 \sigma_{\rm v}^2} \eeq and $\sigma_{\rm v}$ is the root-mean-square velocity dispersion.
 Assuming an isotropic velocity distribution, then $\sigma_{\rm v}^2 = 3 \sigma_r^2$, where the radial dispersion $\sigma_r$ follows from the radial Jeans equation, \beq \sigma_{r}^2(r) = \frac{1}{\rho_{\rm SIDM}(r)} \int_r^\infty \frac{\rho_{\rm SIDM} (r') \, v^2(r')}{r'} dr' \, , \eeq with $v^2(r) = G M_{\rm SIDM}(r)/r$.
 With $r_1$ obtained in the way detailed above, we find that using $r_c = 0.5 r_1$ in \Eq{eq:Msidm} provides an accurate fit to the SIDM profile obtained from isothermal Jeans modeling or from idealized SIDM $N$-body simulations.
 For cross sections of $\sigma_m =1$--20 cm$^2$/g and for $t_{\rm age} = 1$--10~Gyr, \Eq{eq:Msidm} with $r_c = 0.5 r_1$ agrees with simulation results to percent level.
 For larger cross sections that yield $r_1>r_s$, we find that setting $r_c = r_s$ provides better fits.

 For certain ranges of parameter space, gravothermal collapse can affect the density distribution of SIDM halos and \Eq{eq:Msidm} no longer suffices.
 Gravothermally collapsed profiles in the LMFP regime are modeled based on the results of numerically solving for the self-similar solution in Ref.~\cite{Balberg:2002ue}.
 In this regime, the solution for the gravothermally collapsing region and its surroundings takes the form of a flat core within a shrinking radius, $r_c$.
 Above this radius, the density decreases as $\rho_{\rm GC} \propto r^{-2.19}$ before transitioning to $\rho_{\rm NFW}(r)$ above the radius $r \gtrsim r_{\rm GC}$.
-To model the scenario of a halo that initially thermalizes and cores below $r_c$ and eventually undergoes collapse, we use a phenomenological profile of the form \beq \rho_{\rm GC}(r) = \frac{\rho_0}{(r/r_{\rm GC})^\alpha(1+r/r_{\rm GC})^{3-\alpha}} \, \text{tanh}\left(\frac{r}{\text{min}[r_c,r_{\rm GC}]}\right)^{\alpha} \, , \eeq where $\alpha=2.19$ and $r_{\rm GC}=2r_s$.
+This scenario is modeled by the profile given in Eq.~\eqref{eq:rho_GC}.
 This profile decreases as $r^{-3}$ when $r \gg r_{\rm GC}$, as $r^{-2.19}$ when $r_c<r<r_{\rm GC}$ and flattens out when $r<r_{\rm c}$, as would be expected from a collapsing core in the LMFP regime.
 We have verified that this density model is qualitatively similar to what was found in SIDM simulations with collapsing halos~\cite{Sameie:2019zfo,Nishikawa:2019lsc}.
 Note, however, that Ref.~\cite{Turner:2020vlf} finds a steeper single power-law profile in the region outside the core of $r^{-3}$ for satellites deep in the core-collapse phase.
-Such a change to the profile would mildly effect the ram-pressure bounds in Fig.~\ref{fig:parameter_space} (right) and Fig.~\ref{fig:Other_Dwarfs}.
+Such a change to the profile would mildly effect the ram-pressure bounds in Fig.~\ref{fig:Draco} and Fig.~\ref{fig:Other_Dwarfs}.

-\subsubsection{Mass Loss}
+\subsection{Mass Loss}